knope-dev/knope/docs/src/content/docs/reference/environment-variables.md

 ## `GITHUB_TOKEN`

-Sets a token to be used for any GitHub API calls.
-If set, users will not be prompted for tokens.
+Sets a token for any GitHub API calls.
+If set, Knope won't prompt for tokens.